sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ![](/data/2016-12-05-How-to-calculate-17-billion-similarities/profiler03.png)

-It went into native code meaning in my case multiplying floats and iterating over the array.
+This shows that most of the time went into native code meaning in my case multiplying floats and iterating over the array.
 This means that this idea is a dead end.
 Let's change the angle and use domain knowledge to optimize a bit more.

 ### Using domain knowledge for optimization

 I know that vectors are very [sparse](https://en.wikipedia.org/wiki/Sparse_array).
-In average one recipe has ~150 non-zero values, so I am multiplying zero.
+In average one recipe has ~150 non-zero values in a almost 2.2k long array.
+I am wasting time multiplying zero.
 Let's remove them.

 ### Use a dictionary